How to podcast — A complete guide to starting and growing a podcast

 For example, if you are bringing up the #MeToo movement, and women being sexually harassed or assaulted, you have to take a careful approach.

-One of the sessions at Podcast Movement touched on this beautifully.
+One of the sessions at a past Podcast Movement event touched on this beautifully.
 The creators of the podcast “Believed,” discussed their multi-episode documentary about former USA Gymnastics national team doctor Larry Nassar, and how for years he got away with abusing hundreds of women and girls for two decades.

 NPR’s N’Jeri Eaton, deputy director of programming and new audiences, moderated the session with “Believed” co-host Lindsay Smith and editor Alison MacAdam as they told the story of how the show came to be.